| pkgs/openfoam | ||

 Usage

-installed and active (eval $"(direnv hook bash)"
+With direnv installed and active (eval $"(direnv hook bash)") the

 environment loads itself when you enter this directory or any below it.

-Simulations can be placed inside the sims
+Simulations can be placed inside the sims directory.
+The sims

 directory is ignored by git.
 If you change branches your simulations